SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `ImplicitMidpoint` - A second order A-stable symplectic and symmetric implicit solver.
 Good for highly stiff equations which need symplectic integration.
 - `Trapezoid` - A second order A-stable symmetric ESDIRK method.
 "Almost symplectic" without numerical dampening.
-Also known as Crank-Nicholson when applied to PDEs.
+Also known as Crank-Nicolson when applied to PDEs.
 Adaptive timestepping via divided differences on the memory.
   Good for highly stiff equations which are non-oscillatory.
 - `TRBDF2` - A second order A-B-L-S-stable one-step ESDIRK method.
 Includes